Medical expert of the article

 Why is it important to determine hematocrit?

-How is the analysis done?
+How is the analysis carried out?

-What does hematocrit mean?
+What does the hematocrit number mean?